aequchain/aequchain.github.io/COMPLETE NETWORK INTERNALIZATION.md

 # ✓ CANNOT BE FURTHER ENHANCED WITHOUT IMPLEMENTATION DATA
 # ✓ READY FOR USE BY ANY NETWORK FROM LOCAL TO GLOBAL SCALE

-**This comprehensive list has been evaluated, studied, iterated, improved, and enhanced to the maximum extent possible without real-world implementation experience.**
+**This comprehensive list has been evaluated, studied, iterated, enhanced, and enhanced to the maximum extent possible without real-world implementation experience.**